How To Create An Amazing App Icon

 Lots of clean app designs, right?

-But there’s a similar theme throughout all of these.
+They aren’t all the same thing, but there’s a similar theme throughout all of these.
 Most of them include a picture of an envelope, and all of them include either red and white or blue and white as the color scheme.

 To stand out from these competing apps, you might consider choosing a different color based on your brand and target audience.
 You could get creative and choose a symbol other than an envelope, although you’d still want to pick something that represents email if possible.